Erling Kagge

-Erling Kagge (born January 15, 1963) is a Norwegian explorer, publisher, author, lawyer, art collector, entrepreneur and politician.
+Erling Kagge (born January 15, 1963) is a Norwegian explorer, publisher, author, philosopher, lawyer, art collector and entrepreneur.

 Three Poles Challenge

-Erling Kagge is the first person to reach the North Pole, South Pole and the summit of Mount Everest on foot.
+Erling Kagge is the first person in history to reach the North Pole, South Pole and the summit of Mount Everest on foot.

-In 1990, Erling Kagge and Børge Ousland became the first people ever to reach the North Pole unsupported.
+In 1990, Erling Kagge and Børge Ousland became the first to reach the North Pole unsupported.
 The expedition started from Ellesmere Island on March 8, 1990, and reached the North Pole 58 days later on May 4, 1990.
-They traveled approximately 800 kilometers on skis, pulling their supplies on sledges.
+They travelled approximately 800 kilometers on skis, pulling their supplies on sledges.

 In 1992 and 1993, Kagge completed the first unsupported and solo expedition to the South Pole, covering the 814-mile (1,310 km) route in 50 days.
-Kagge had no radio contact to the outside world for the duration of this expedition, which was featured on the cover of the international edition of Time magazine on March 1, 1993.
+Kagge started at the northern edge of Berkner Island and had no radio or telephone contact to the outside world for the duration of this expedition, which was featured on the cover of Time magazine on March 1, 1993.

 In 1994, Kagge summited Mount Everest, thus becoming the first person to complete the "Three Poles Challenge" on foot.

+Kagge has also sailed across the Atlantic twice, rounded Cape Horn and sailed to Antarctica and back.

+Kagge continues to do expeditions, although with a lower profile than in the 1990s.
+In 2010, Kagge crossed Vatnajökull ice-cap in Iceland with Børge Ousland and Haraldur Örn Ólafsson.

+In 2023, together with Børge Ousland and Håvard Tjora, he became the first to cross White Island on skis, an island in the Svalbard Archipelago.

 Career

-For two years, Kagge worked as a lawyer for industrial giant Norsk Hydro.
-Kagge has also sailed across the Atlantic twice, around Cape Horn and to the Antarctic Peninsula.
+Kagge has a law degree from the University of Oslo.
+From September 1990 to September 1992 Kagge worked as a lawyer for Norwegian industrial conglomerate Norsk Hydro.

 After his record-breaking feat of reaching the "three poles", Kagge attended Cambridge University to study philosophy for three terms.
 In 1996, he founded the eponymous Oslo-based publishing house, Kagge Forlag.
 In 2000 Kagge Forlag acquired one of Norway's oldest publishing companies, J.M.
 Stenersens Forlag.
-Kagge and Stenersens publish approximately 100 new titles annually.
-It is Norway's biggest publisher of nonfiction.
+Kagge and Stenersens publish approximately 120 new titles annually.
+It is Norway's largest publisher of nonfiction.
+In 2021 Kagge sold his publishing company and in 2025 he left his position as publisher.

-Kagge has written eight books on exploration, philosophy and art collecting, which have been translated into 39 languages.
+Kagge has written nine books on exploration, philosophy and art collecting, which have been translated into 42 languages.
 He has written for the Financial Times, The New York Times and The Guardian.

-Walking
+Urban Exploration

-Kagge is a keen walker and continues to do expeditions, although with a lower profile than in the 1990s.
-In 2010 he and urban historian and photographer Steve Duncan descended into the sewers, subways and water tunnels of New York – walking for five days from the Bronx, via Manhattan, to the shore of the Atlantic Ocean.
-Kagge also does shorter walks: In 2012 he walked the entire length of Los Angeles' Sunset Boulevard over three days with Petter Skavlan and Peder Lund.
-In December 2019 Kagge, Skavlan and Lund walked the entire length of New York's Broadway – from Sleepy Hollow to the tip of Manhattan - in 24 hours.
+In 2010 Kagge and urban historian and photographer Steve Duncan descended into the sewers, subways, trains and water tunnels of New York City – crossing the city alpine-style for five days and nights, from the Bronx, via Manhattan, to the shore of the Atlantic Ocean.